Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Rhodes is worth visiting for many reasons.

-• Old Town Rhodes has a ton going on, and you will truly feel as if you’ve been transported back to town as you’re wandering the cobblestone streets of the castle.
+• Old Town Rhodes has a ton going on, and you will truly feel as if you’ve been transported back in time as you wander the cobblestone streets of the castle.

-• St Paul’s Bay and Lindos Beach are stunning sights and are must-visits for anyone who comes to Rhodes
+• St Paul’s Bay and Lindos Beach are stunning sights and are must-visit sites for anyone who comes to Rhodes.

-• There are a ton of direct flights from Europe to Rhodes
+• There are seasonal direct flights from some European cities to Rhodes.

-• Great nightlife in Faliraki (15 minutes Southeast of Old Town Rhodes)
+• Great nightlife in Faliraki (about 20 minutes from Rhodes Town by car, depending on traffic).

 Outdoor terrace with several empty tables and chairs, overlooking a hazy, scenic landscape reminiscent of the Greek Islands, with trees and distant mountains.
 Daylight gives a warm, atmospheric glow to the setting.